TylorS/typed/apps/website/content/guides/ui-dialog.md

 ## Diagnose lifecycle disagreements

 If the dialog is visible but `state.open` is false, inspect `cancel`, `close`, and `toggle` handlers and the composed ref on the actual `<dialog>`.
 A custom host must forward all of them.
 A prevented user `cancel` handler vetoes the internal close handler; cancel browser behavior synchronously, before asynchronous work.
 If opening does nothing, distinguish an unsupported command from an unmounted content ref.
 If opening throws, inspect connection and native open state rather than adding another boolean.

-The component's inferred Fx carries yielded state/schema requirements and the errors/services of returned content and handlers.
-Rendering owns event work and native observation by Scope; removing the component stops that observation and unregisters its dialog handle.
-Keeping an accepted operation alive after route removal is a service-lifetime decision, not a reason to leak the render Scope.

 Continue to [NativeDialog](/explore/ui-native-dialog) to see the smaller synchronization layer, or [Dom contracts](/explore/ui-dom) before overriding a host.
 API: [Dialog](/reference/modules/%40typed%2Fui%2FDialog).